Women in the Americas: European contact and colonization

 The Dutch and English colonization efforts were begun as a marriage between settlement and commerce.
 Dutch exploration began when the Dutch East India Company hired Henry Hudson in 1609 to discover a shipping route to Asia.
 Though the Northwest Passage was not discovered, involvement in the fur trade soon commenced and the colony of New Netherland was established.
 As the colony was a business venture, the directors weighed the profitability of expanding settlement against possible returns to be gleaned from the commercial possibilities and sold provisional orders for colonization to families.
 The policy ensured that women were part of the colonizing effort from conception and that the company valued the complementary roles that men and women would provide to growth of the colony.
 The first English settlers were not farmers, or familiar with the woodlands, but rather primarily townsfolk and city dwellers.
-A year after the founding of Jamestown, the first two women arrived at the settlement in 1608 and were followed the next year with approximately 120 more women, who were either wives and fiancées of previous settlers or where hired by the Virginia Company to help establish the colony.
+A year after the founding of Jamestown, the first two women arrived at the settlement in 1608 and were followed the next year with approximately 120 more women, who were either wives and fiancées of previous settlers or were hired by the Virginia Company to help establish the colony.
 With the establishment of settlements, the Atlantic slave trade was introduced and in fact, until 1800, the majority of women who arrived in the Americas were not free migrants, but rather arrived as slaves.
 Estimates are that four-fifths of all women who came to the Americas before 1800 were not European women.